Keep A Dream Journal (7 Simple Steps To Decode The Meanings Of Dreams)

 Now get your journal and start noting down this recall.
 I suggest doing this as memorable words rather than sentences.

-Even if believe you have remembered each event from your dream recall it is very easy to forget.
-Once your conscious mind starts requiring you to focus your thinking on detail you can lose the rest of your remembered dream.
+Even if believe you have remembered each event in the recall step it is very easy to forget.
+Once your conscious mind starts requiring you to focus your thinking on other detail you can lose the rest of your recalled memory.

 Step 5 – Expand Upon The Words.

-Now that you have your sequence and your key words you can begin recording the dream in more detail.
+Now that you have your sequence and your key words you can begin recording the detail.
 You can spend time exploring and expanding upon each of the words in the sequence.

-You also need to ensure you note the setting of the dream, the people involved, your actions, others actions and any emotions you experience in the dream.
+You also need to ensure you note the setting, the people or animals involved, your actions, other peoples or animals actions and any emotions you experienced.

 Step 6 – Keep A Dream Journal To Find Day Residue.